Nordlund House

 Nordlund House is a historic house in central Denver, Colorado.
 Designed by Eugene G. Groves, it is a seven-level building and 3,000 square foot dwelling.
 The exterior is precast and poured-in-place, reinforced concrete, a process that was patented by Groves and made by his construction company.
-The exterior walls have rounded corners and are finished in stucco.
-There is a rooftop terrace and a domed living room roof.
+The exterior walls have rounded corners and are finished in stucco, and there is a rooftop terrace with a domed living room roof.
 Decorative elements include wrought iron and red glazed tiles.

 Concrete is used within the interior of the house, including the built-in seating in the kitchen, kitchen countertops and cabinet faces, and bookcases.
 The house has an irregular, seven-level floor plan.
 It was placed on the National Register of Historic Places on February 12, 1998.